How Larry serves with Global Recordings Network

 From 1966-1980, Larry was a recordist and training director for Gospel Recordings.
 In 1980 he moved to Alaska to develop and manage Wolverine Farms – innovators in carrots, beef, and organics and one of only three farms nationwide to receive the Good Earth Award from President Bush in 1990.
 As a farmer, Larry was also an advocate for GRN in Alaska, especially among the indigenous people of the state.
 As a state government official, he went on several agriculture-related trips to Siberia.
 In 2017 Larry travelled as an independent language consultant back to South America to do more recordings and training with up to date equipment.
 In February, 2019, Larry re-joined the GRN staff as the Interim Executive Director.
 In May, 2019, Larry was named as Executive Director by the GRN Board.
 He writes a weekly blog, “The Next Language,” to keep us all informed about his passion for recording the last unrecorded languages.

-In May 2021 our USA board released Larry to a special assignment of traveling the world with various interns for the next two years.
+In May 2021 the USA board comissioned Larry to a special assignment of traveling the world with various interns for the following two years.
 Purpose: to train, equip, and mobilize young people to focus on the world’s largest concentrations of unrecorded languages.
-The first leg of this journey was with Nathaniel and Marcos in Mexico.
-They trained a handful of Mexican young people to investigate languages and to record.
-Their hope is to duplicate this process on other continents, starting in May 2022.
+The first leg of this journey was in Mexico.
+His plan is to duplicate this process on other continents.

 On Faith & Family